Kaustubh01/NFT-Recipe-Sharing-Platform/README.md

 Polygon Amoy is the current Polygon PoS testnet (chain id `80002`) intended to replace the older Mumbai testnet — useful for staging and testing NFTs before mainnet.
 See Polygon docs for details. citeturn0search0turn0search6

 ---

-*README generated/updated by ChatGPT.
-If you want, I can also create a `.env.example`, add Prisma seed/seed data, or open a PR with this README updated directly in your repository — tell me which files to use for exact values.*